TanyaKomar/web_project_1/README.md

 * HTML5, CSS3, markdown
 * BEM — Block Element Modifier is a methodology that helps you to create reusable components and code sharing in front-end development
 * Visual Studio Code, Git
-* Responsive web design, Semantic markup
+* Semantic markup

 ## Link to the project

 https://tatianakomar.github.io/web_project_1/

-## Licensing

-The code in this project is licensed under MIT license.
+## Plans to improve the project

+* add responsive design
+* make links clicable